 Enjoy a sumptuous lunch under the shades and cool breeze of the Karen Blixen Gardens , this would be ideal as you unwind the morning events while you watch the birds and butterflies as you dine.
 On week-ends and holidays numerous live music groups featuring African Music or Easy Listening Music play for additional enjoyment or relaxed dining by the fish pond with waterfall.
 Karen Blixen Cottages is only three kilometres from the Institute of Primate Research, an 800 acre designated wildlife sanctuary managed by the National Museums of Kenya.
 Nature walks and horse back riding through the sanctuary can be arranged as excursions with views of the beautiful Ngong Hills.

 End your perfect day at The Carnivore - ‘Africa's Greatest Dining Experience'.
 Every type of meat conceivable is roasted (Nyama Choma) over charcoal and carved at your table.
-Set in beautiful tropical gardens, the service and the décor are exceptional.The Carnivore is also home of the Simba Saloon, a delicious restaurant by day and Nairobi's most popular nightclub.
-The relaxed indoor/outdoor atmosphere, delectable snacks and the pulsating rhythms of Africa blend to guarantee an exciting ambiance.
-A must try for the young and young at heart!
+Set in beautiful tropical gardens, the service and the décor are exceptional.The Carnivore is also home of the Simba Saloon, a delicious restaurant by day and a popular nightclub.

 Marvel at Lake Bogoria's hot springs and even take some cooking lessons.
 There is plenty of birdlife and game to see, including flamingos, the Great Kudu, leopards, gazelles and buffalos.

 The Maasai Mara National Reserve is 270km from Nairobi.
-Every year people from all over the world come to see the migration of over 1,000,000 wildebeest following the rains north from the Serengeti.
+Every year people from all over the world come to see the migration of over 1.5 million wildebeest following the rains north from the Serengeti.

 Mount Kenya is the highest mountain in Kenya and the second highest in Africa.
 This extinct volcano lies in the central highlands and is one of the few places in Africa that has permanent glaciers near the equator.